psmd-iberutaru/IfA-Smeargle/IfA_Smeargle/echo/readme.md

 The top and bottom percent values are provided coded by the user.
 The pixels masked are independent from the previous masks provided.

+#### ECHO-277 Sigma Truncation

+This mask eliminates pixel values outside of a set number of multiples (``sigma_limits``) of the standard deviation value away from the mean.
+Asymmetric multiples may also be set.

+Both the mean and the standard deviations are calculated unweighted and standardly to most mathematical texts.

 ------